Marchopkins96/oasis-hotels/TESTING.md

 Return to [README](#README.md)

-Comprehensive testing has been performed to ensure the website's functionality meets expectations
+Comprehensive testing has been performed to ensure the website's functionality meets expectations.

 ## Responsiveness Testing